 How to increase the fire resistance of steel

-One of the most cost-effective methods to increase the fire resistance of structural steel is by applying intumescent paint to it.
+Intumescent paint for steel is one of the most commonly -used and cost-effective solutions in a passive fire protection project.
 This special type of paint works by swelling up into a layer of carbonaceous char when exposed to heat, forming a protective layer around steel structures.
 This layer slows down the transfer of heat to the steel, delaying the time it takes to reach its critical temperature.